FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 SPAT Revolution is a stand-alone application for macOS and Windows.
 SPAT Send/Return/Room plugins are available in AU/VST/AAX Native.
-SPAT Send plugins is available in AAX VENUE.
+SPAT Send plugin is available in AAX VENUE.

-See [plugins specifications](https://www.flux.audio/plugin-specifications/) for more details .
+See [plugins specifications](https://www.flux.audio/plugin-specifications/) for more details.

 ## Processing

-SPAT Revolution—stand-alone software:
+SPAT Revolution stand-alone software:
-- unlimited number of Input and Output (hardware and audio interface dependent).
+- unlimited number of Inputs and Outputs (Ultimate only, hardware and audio interface dependent).
 - 32/64-bits internal floating-point processing.
 - Sampling rates up to 384kHz, block size starting at 16 samples.